sdc-china/IDA-doc/_posts/2018-01-15-tutorial-set-up-checkstyle.md

 ### Procedure

-Setup Checkstyle of a project:
+Set up Checkstyle of a project:

-  1. Click ![][tutorial_checkstyle_button] button for **Hiring Sample** in project list page and the report will show in a few seconds.
-The analyzing of checkstyle is asynchronous taht you could do other things when it is performing the checkstyle.
+  1. Click ![][tutorial_checkstyle_button] button for **Hiring Sample** in project list page and the report will be shown in a few seconds.
+The analyzing of checkstyle is asynchronous that you could do other things when it is performing the checkstyle.

      ![][tutorial_project_list]

-       Once completion, the notification will appear in the lower right corner of the screen.
+       Once completed, the notification will be appeared in the lower right corner of the screen.

       ![][checkstyle_notification]